olvaffe/olv-notes/tools/fdisk.md

   - /var: 8G (down to 3G after pacman -Sc)
   - /usr: 5G
   - rest: 1G
+- <https://uapi-group.org/specifications/specs/boot_loader_specification/>
+  - if ESP is large enough to hold kernels, it should be mounted to `/boot`
+  - if ESP is too small to hold kernels, it should be moutned to `/efi`
+    - another partition, XBOOTLDR, should be created and moutned to `/boot` instead

 ## Booting

+- when the cpu is powered on,
+  - on x86, the cpu typically executes the firmware stored in spi nor
+    - the fw performs very early init, including dram init
+      - e.g., the fw can be coreboot
+    - the fw loads edk2 to dram and jumps to edk2
+      - e.g., edk2 can be a coreboot payload
+    - edk2 picks the bootloader
+      - it consults `BootOrder` variable if defined
+      - otherwise, it falls back to `\EFI\BOOT\BOOTX64.EFI` on ESP
+  - on arm, the cpu typically executes the bootrom stored in mask rom
+    - the bootrom loads the fw from spi nor, spi eeprom, emmc, sd, etc.
+      - the bootrom is read-only and can never be updated
+    - the fw performs very early init, including dram init
+      - e.g., the fw can be uboot spl
+    - the fw loads BL31 and BL33 and jumps to BL31/BL33
+      - e.g., BL31 can be atf and BL33 can be uboot proper
+    - uboot proper can boot to edk2, or more commonly, boot to kernel directly
-- EFI finds the bootloader on ESP
+- edk2 finds the bootloader on ESP
   - bootloader finds its config files on ESP
     - e.g., `systemd-boot` finds `/loader/loader.conf` on ESP
   - bootloader finds bootloader entries (`/loader/entries/*.conf`) on ESP and, if exists, XBOOTLDR
   - bootloader entries refer to kernel/initramfs files using absolute paths on the same partitions
     - that is, a bootloader entry and its associated kernel/initramfs must be on the same partition
-- <https://uapi-group.org/specifications/specs/boot_loader_specification/>
-  - if ESP is large enough to hold kernels, it should be mounted to `/boot`
-  - if ESP is too small to hold kernels, it should be moutned to `/efi`
-    - another partition, XBOOTLDR, should be created and moutned to `/boot` instead
+- uboot proper can itself be the bootloader
+  - it finds its config file, `/extlinux/extlinux.conf`, on ESP
+  - it can also load `/EFI/BOOT/BOOTAA64.EFI` on ESP like edk2 does

 ## Data Migration